 The aim of the doorstep criminal is to try and talk their way into your home, after all if they can walk through your front door after receiving an invite from you, why should they go to all the trouble of having to break into your property?

-Unfortunately this type of crime does occur with callers varying in appearance and using a number of excuses to try and trick their way into people’s homes.
+Unfortunately, this type of crime does occur with callers varying in appearance and using a number of excuses to try and trick their way into people’s homes.

-- Doors and windows locked?
+- Are your doors and windows locked?